 See 6138 for this type of revenue received from federal grants through OSPI.
-See 6338 for this type of revenue received from agencies other than OSPI.
+See 6338 for this type of revenue received through an agency other than OSPI.

 (Reference: Carl D. Perkins Career and Technical Education Improvement Act of 2006.)

 6240 Impact Aid-Construction